eliasonmedia/fees-calculator/README.md

-# Payment System Fees Calculator
+# Handmade Fees Calculator

-## Introduction
+## Summary
 At Goodsmiths, we share a goal with payment systems like Dwolla - we want to simplify and reduce the transaction fees our customers pay.
+We've both worked hard on this tool to allow anyone to easily understand how different fee systems compare.

+This calculator factors in four types of fee: percentage commissions on the total price, flat transaction fees, listing fees, and monthly subscription fees.
+Handmade merchant platforms and payment gateways can have many different pricing models, so it may be wise to check the official sites of each company to confirm your results.

+## Developers
-This calculator was originally coded by BaconSeason to allow anyone to easily understand how different payment system fees compare, then modified by etjossem for handmade goods.
+This calculator was originally coded by Michael at Dwolla, then modified by Eric at Goodsmiths for the needs of the handmade community.
 The source code is freely available on Github.

-## Disclaimer
-Handmade merchant platforms and payment gateways have a lot of different pricing models, which means that the numbers could vary a little bit here and there.
-Bottom line: this tool is not 100% accurate, since you might qualify for some different pricing structure.

-## Contact

 Original fees-calculator (Dwolla): michael@dwolla.com

-Goodsmiths fees-calculator (Goodsmiths): eric.tjossem@goodsmiths.com
+Handmade fees-calculator (Goodsmiths): eric.tjossem@goodsmiths.com